henri/spb/README.md

 spb --browser chromium
 ```

-It is possible to set a default browser adding the following line into your SPB configuration file :
+It is possible to set a default browser and custom path by adding the following lines into your SPB configuration file :
 ```
 export spb_browser_name="chromium"
+export spb_browser_path="chromium"
 ```

-If your browser is installed in a custom path, it is possible to overide or extend the mutli-browser support by using your spb.config file.
-If present this will be sourced and any values will be able to overide the default multi-browser support offered by SPB.
+It is also possible to overide and/or extend the mutli-browser support by using your spb.config file.
+If present this will be sourced and any values will be able to overide and/or extend the default multi-browser support currently offered by SPB.

 SPB (Start Private Browser) was initially developed to only support and work with Brave.
 Because Brave is based on Chromium it was not a big ask to include add support for some other Chromium based browsers.
 Mozzila FireFox is also a popular browser and it seemed like a good idea to add experimenal support for FireFox.
 In addition, support for some specific FireFox forks have been added.
 At present SPB currently includes multi-browser support for PaleMoon and Zen.